 Spying as processing of personal data iSv Art.
 4 No. 1, 2 DSGVO

-The court does not dwell on the question of the processing of personal data.
-Information relevant under criminal law is personal data within the meaning of Art.
-4 No. 1 of the GDPR.
-By hiring a private detective to spy on the plaintiff and the subsequent disclosure of the obtained data to the board of directors, there is also a processing within the meaning of Art.
-4 No. 2 DSGVO.
-In particular, this refers to the collection, recording, disclosure by transmission and querying.
+With the question of the Processing of personal data The court does not dwell on this for long.
+Criminally relevant information is personal data within the meaning of Art.
+4 No. 1 GDPR.
+The commissioning of a private investigator to spy on the plaintiff and the subsequent forwarding of the data obtained to the Executive Board also constitutes processing within the meaning of Art.
+4 No. 2 GDPR.
+In particular, the collection, recording, disclosure by transmission and queries are taken into account.

 Unlawfulness of the processing